ramp-eu/STAR/README.md

 ## ROSE-AP

-Information about how to use the component can be found in the [ROSE-AP Manual](docs/roseapmanual.md).
+Information about how to install & use the component can be found in the [ROSE-AP Manual](docs/roseapmanual.md).

 ## License